 - What role did the CSP play in addressing ASB and how did it communicate that.
 Previously there were staff allocated to servicing the CSP including ASB Officers; these posts had been deleted but efforts to address civil matters relating to ASB had become ever more complex.
 This might be something that the Town Council may wish to raise with Shropshire Council to understand how it could engage at a micro level. - Generally speaking, the Police & Local Authority worked exceptionally well together, and this was enforced through the partnership working of Team Shrewsbury.
-The Town Council may wish to comment on the delivery of a very bottom-up approach to partnership working to address localised ASB. - This partnership working had generally meant that in the case of the PSPO creation and renewal the Police and Local Authority were of one voice.
+The Town Council may wish to comment on the delivery of a very bottom-up approach to partnership working to address localised ASB.

+• This partnership working had generally meant that in the case of the PSPO creation and renewal the Police and Local Authority were of one voice.
+Consultation closes so there was some time to seek Team Shrewsbury Partners thought to submit a collaborative response.